Revoshell/luac/README.md

 NOTE!
 IMPORTANT!
 - For the script to work, the SAMP.Lua library (SAMP.Events module) is required.
 You can download it either from the link: blast.hk/threads/14624, or from the developer's repository: github.com/THE-FYP/SAMP.Lua
-- If the script stops working, you can reload all your scripts with the script that comes with moonloader (by pressing ctrl + r).
+- If the script stops working, you can reload all your scripts with the script that comes with moonloader (by pressing ctrl+r).